145 King Street West, Suite 2200 | Toronto, Ontario | M5H 4G2 | 416 362 3711

 • how to interact with persons with disabilities who use an assistive device or require the assistance of a guide dog, service animal or a support person;

-• what to do if a person with a particular type of disability is having difficulty in accessing Minden Gross, LLP’s goods and services;
+• what to do if a person with a particular type of disability is having difficulty in accessing Minden Gross LLP’s goods and services; and

-Minden Gross, LLP will provide training on an ongoing basis when changes are made to the Firm’s policies, practices and procedures governing the provision of goods or services to persons with disabilities.
+Minden Gross LLP will provide training on an ongoing basis when changes are made to the Firm’s policies, the legislation, and practices and procedures governing the provision of goods or services to persons with disabilities.

 9. Feedback process

-Minden Gross, LLP welcomes any feedback regarding the methods it uses to provide goods and services to persons with disabilities.
-Individuals may provide their feedback in person, by telephone, in writing, or by delivering an electronic text by email to accessibilityfeedback@mindengross.com or on diskette or otherwise to our Chief Operating Officer at 416-369-4120
+Minden Gross LLP welcomes any feedback regarding the methods it uses to provide goods and services to persons with disabilities.
+Individuals may provide their feedback in person, by telephone, in writing, or by delivering an electronic message by email to accessibility@mindengross.com or otherwise to our Chief Operating Officer at 416-369-4332.

 Complaints may be made in writing to the Chief Operating Officer which will be reviewed and assessed when received.
 Where possible, the Chief Operating Officer will address the issues.
 If a complaint cannot be addressed, the Chief Operating Officer will advise the complainant.